Backlang-Org/learn/content/the-basics/data.md

 <struct_declaration> ::= <modifier>? "struct" <name> "{" <struct_value>* "}"
 ```

-Because of the immutability the struct generates an automatic constructor to init all values at allocation.
+For the struct an automatic constructor will be genertet to init all values.

 A simple example:
 ```back